samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 ### Secure

-- The network is distributed and benefits from our ItsYou.Online identity management platform - making it much more secure
+- The Grid is distributed and benefits from our ItsYou.Online identity management platform - making it much more secure

 ### Green